• Skip to primary navigation

 Here's a trick!

-If you want to skip the dehydrating fruit step - just make a puree of your fruit, dry the puree until it breaks apart (not fruit leather, but fruit chips!) and then powder those chips.
-For some fruits, it will save you hours of dehydrating time!
+If you want to skip the dehydrating fruit step – make a puree of your fruit, dry the puree until it breaks apart (not fruit leather, but fruit chips!) and then powder those chips.

 LEARN MORE: How to Keep Powders from Clumping